-Most personal injury claims do follow a process regardless of how the accident happens.
-However in motorcycle claims there are other, unique features which mean that you should consider carefully before choosing a Personal Injury Solicitor who does not have expertise in motorcycle accident claims.
+Most personal injury claims follow a process regardless of how the accident happens.
+However in motorbike accident claims there are other, unique features which mean that you should consider carefully before choosing a Personal Injury Solicitor who does not have expertise in motorbike accident claims.

-Our Head of Personal Injury, Senior Solicitor Anthony Wilson, his wife and three children all enjoy riding motor bikes; so Anthony's expertise as Personal Injury Solicitor and his insights as a "biker" have helped many injured motorcyclists to successfully claim compensation after an accident that was not their fault.
+Our Senior Personal Injury Solicitor Jason Harries enjoys riding motor bikes, so his expertise as Personal Injury Solicitor and his insights as a "biker" have helped many injured motorcyclists to successfully claim compensation after an accident that was not their fault.

 For free legal advice about a motorbike accident injury claim, call our Personal Injury Solicitors on 0330 606 9587 or contact us online and we will help you.

 The common features in most personal injury claims are:

 - if you are over 18, you have three years to make your claim